-ART.
-III.
-SECTION 1.
-So altered and amended as to read: The judicial powers of this State shall be vested in a superior, inferior, and justices' courts, and such other courts as the legislature shall from time to time ordain and establish.
-The judges of the superior courts shall be elected for the term of three years, and shall continue in office until their successors shall be elected and qualified; removable by the governor, on the address of two-thirds of both branches of the general assembly for that purpose, or by impeachment and conviction thereon.
-The superior courts shall have exclusive and final jurisdiction in all criminal cases, (except as relates to people of color, and fines for neglect of duty, and for contempt of court, for violations against road-laws, and for obstructing water-courses, which shall be vested in such judicature or tribunal as shall be or may have been pointed out by law; and except in all other minor offences, committed by free white persons, and which do not subject the offender or offenders to loss of life, limb, or member, or to confinement in the penitentiary; in all such cases corporation courts, such as now exist, or may hereafter be constituted, in any incorporated city, being a sea-port town and port of entry, may be vested with jurisdiction, under such rules and regulations as the legislature may hereafter by law direct;) which shall be tried in the county where the crime was committed; and in all cases respecting titles to lands, which shall be tried in the county where the land lies; and also concurrent jurisdiction in all other civil cases; and shall have power to correct errors in inferior judicatories by writ of certiorari, as well as errors in the superior courts, and order new trials on proper and legal grounds: Provided, That such new trials shall be determined, and such errors corrected, in the superior court of the county in which such action originated; and the said court shall have appellate jurisdiction in such other cases as are or may be pointed out by law, which shall in no case tend to move the cause from the county in which the action originated; and the judges thereof, in all cases of application for new trials or correction of errors, shall enter their opinion on the minutes of the court.
-The inferior courts shall also have concurrent jurisdiction in all civil cases, (except in cases respecting the titles to lands.) which shall be tried in the county where the defendant resides; and in case of joint obligors and joint promissors, residing in different counties, the same may be brought in either county, and a copy of the petition and process served on the party residing out of the county in which the suit may be commenced, shall be deemed sufficient service, under such rules and regulations as the legislature have or may direct.
-The superior and inferior courts shall sit in each county twice in every vear, at such stated times as have or may be appointed by the legislature.
+"That the judicial powers of this State shall be vested in a Superior, Inferior and justices courts, and such other courts as the legislature shall from time to time ordain and establish.
+The judges of the Superior Courts shall be elected for the term of three years, and shall continue in office until their successors are elected and qualified; removable by the Governor upon the address of two-thirds of both branches of the General Assembly for that purpose, or by impeachment and conviction thereon.
+The superior courts shall have exclusive and final jurisdiction in all criminal cases (except as relates to people of color), and fines for neglect of duty, and for contempt of court, or violations against road laws, and for obstructing water courses, which shall be vested in such judicatory or tribunal as shall be or may have been pointed out by law; and except in all other minor offenses committed by the free white persons, and which do not subject the offender or offenders to loss of life, limb or member, or to confinement in the penitentiary; in all such cases, corporation courts, such as now exist, or may hereafter be constituted, in any incorporated city, being a seaport town and port of entry, may be vested with jurisdiction, under such rules and regulations as the legislature may hereafter by law direct, which shall be tried in the county where the crime was committed; and in all cases respecting titles to lands, which shall be tried in the county where the land lies; and also concurrent jurisdiction in all other civil cases; and shall have power to correct errors in inferior judicatories by writ of certiorari, as well as errors in the Superior Courts and order new trials on proper and legal grounds; Provided, that such new trials shall be determined, and such errors corrected, in the Superior Court of the county in which such action originated; and the said court shall have appellate jurisdiction in such other cases as are or may be pointed out by law, which shall in no case tend to move the cause from the county in which the action originated; and the judges thereof, in all cases of application for new trials or correction of errors, shall enter their opinion on the minutes of the court.
+The Inferior Courts shall also have concurrent jurisdiction in all civil cases (except in cases respecting titles to lands) which shall be tried in the county where the defendant resides; and in case of joint obligors and joint promissors, residing in different counties, the same may be brought in either county, and a copy of the petition and process served on the party residing out of the county in which the suit may be commenced shall be deemed sufficient service. under such rules and regulations as the legislature have or may direct.
+The Superior and Inferior Courts shall sit in each county twice in every year, at such stated times as have or may be appointed by the legislature."